Margin-adaptive model selection in statistical learning: Introduction

-All these results show that the empirical risk minimizer is {\em adaptive to the margin condition}, since it leads to an optimal excess risk under various assumptions on the complexity of $S_m$.
+All these results show that the empirical risk minimizer is \textit{adaptive to the margin condition}, since it leads to an optimal excess risk under various assumptions on the complexity of $S_m$.
 However, obtaining such rates of estimation requires knowledge of some $S_m$ to which the Bayes predictor belongs, which is a strong assumption.

 A less restrictive framework is the following.
-First, we do not assume that $\bayes \in S_m\,$.
-Second, we do not assume that the margin condition \eqref{eq.margin.global} is satisfied for all $t \in S\,$, but only for $t \in S_m\,$, which can be seen as a ``local'' margin condition:
+First, we do not assume that $s\in S_m$.
+Second, we do not assume that the margin condition (\ref{eq.margin.global}) is satisfied for all $t \in S $, but only for $t \in S_m $, which can be seen as a ``local'' margin condition:

-where $\varphi_m$ is a convex non-decreasing function on $[0,\infty)$ with $\varphi_m(0)=0\,$.
+where $\varphi_m$ is a convex non-decreasing function on $[0,\infty)$ with $\varphi_m(0)=0 $.
 The fact that $\varphi_m$ can depend on $m$ allows situations where we are lucky to have a strong margin condition for some small models but the global margin condition is loose.
-As proven in Section~\ref{sec.ex} (Proposition~\ref{le.local.vs.global.margin}), such situations certainly exist.
+As proven in Section \ref{sec.ex} (Proposition \ref{le.local.vs.global.margin}), such situations certainly exist.

-Note that when $\varphi_m(x)=h_m x^2$, \eqref{eq.margin.global} and \eqref{eq.margin.local} can be traced back to mean-variance conditions on $\gamma$ which where used in several papers for deriving convergence rates of some minimum contrast estimators on some given model $S_m$ (see for instance \cite{Bir_Mas:1998} and references therein).
+Note that when $\varphi_m(x)=h_m x^2$, (\ref{eq.margin.global}) and (\ref{eq.margin.local}) can be traced back to mean--variance conditions on $\gamma$ that were used in several papers for deriving convergence rates of some minimum contrast estimators on some given model $S_m$ (see, e.g., \cite{BirMas1998} and references therein).